johnatanmucelini/Adsorption/README.md

 The \*_surf.xyz files present the surface dots with a color for the points associated with each atom.
 The \*_km.xyz files present the surface dots with a color for the points associated with each cluster of surface dots.
 Similar colors of different figure have no relation with each other.

-The structure with the surface dots can be seen in the VESTA code.To correct read their data, you must replace the VESTA configuration file *elements.ini* with the *elements.ini* file added in the present project.
+The structure with the surface dots can be seen in the [VESTA](https://jp-minerals.org/vesta/en/download.html) code.
+To correct read their data, you must replace the VESTA configuration file *elements.ini* with the *elements.ini* file added in the present project.
 These files present the types of atoms, colors, and other properties to automatically add colors to the representation.

 #### Adsorption